The 7 best Payment Gateway Providers and Services in Australia for 2026

 Direct Debit only – no credit card acceptance

-Best as complementary solution, not standalone
+Best as a complementary solution, not standalone

 PayPal

 Pricing is higher than alternatives: 2.9% + fixed fee for domestic transactions, 3.9% for international (2.9% + 1% additional), plus currency conversion fees.
-PayPal lets you hold multi-currency balances, but the FX margins are not as competitive as other platforms.3
+PayPal lets you hold multi-currency balances, but the FX margins are not as competitive as other platforms.

 Pros

-Widespread consumer trust boosts conversion
+Widespread consumer trust can boost conversion

-Fast setup with pre-built integrations
+Fast set-up with pre-built integrations

 Accepts major cards and digital wallets